This post includes affiliate links.

 Then I started to change colors every 4 rows.
 It was the perfect amount of yarn for each section.
 So, my risk worked out for me.
 However, I ran out of yarn during the very last round which is for the crab stitch.
 As I realized that the hat fit me already perfectly even without the last round, I skipped it all together.

 The Surprising Truth about why I became a Pattern Designer

-So, the moral of the story is take risks and be ok if they aren’t working out.
-Furthermore, always use a measuring tape when changing a designer’s pattern for your own personal use so as the gauge will not match the ones listed in the pattern.
+So, the moral of the story is take risks and be okay if they aren’t working out.
+Furthermore, always use a measuring tape when changing a designer’s pattern for your own personal use so the gauge will not match the ones listed in the pattern.
 But instead, go by the common measurements in reference tables that are available for certain types of patterns.